cyyeap/cyyeap.github.io/content/posts/20251109-simplicity-yoga-retreat.md

 Shortly after my return to Melbourne from Bali and after my resignation, my neighbour asked if I wanted to be a sound healing model (yay for being a model for the first time) for her student who had just taken a class she taught.
 I gladly accepted.
 I was asked to pick a card from a deck (I suspect they were Balinese blessing cards) on that day of being a model.
 The card I picked was Simplicity.
 I didn't think much of it—just thought, “cool.”

 Then, on the first day of the yoga retreat in Bali, I was asked to pick a card from a deck of Balinese blessing cards.
 My inner voice said it surely didn't matter, and I patiently waited while almost everyone had their turn.
 Guess what… the card I picked was again Simplicity.
-Embarrassingly, I didn't know the probability off the top of my head; after brushing up my statistics on demand, it's 2% chance.
+Embarrassingly, I didn't know the probability off the top of my head; after brushing up my statistics on demand, it's 2% chance as there are 50 cards in each deck.

 The universe again reminds me that I need to embrace simplicity, so I'll end this post here to keep it simple. :)